bazelbuild/bazel-central-registry/docs/README.md

 If you are the project owner, you can set up the [Publish to BCR](https://github.com/apps/publish-to-bcr) Github App for your repository to automatically send a PR to the BCR when cutting a new release.

-When manually editing files you may find `bazel run -- //tools:update_integrity foomod` useful to calculate the integrity hashes in foomod's sources.json file.
+When manually editing files you may find `bazel run -- //tools:update_integrity foomod` useful to update the integrity hashes in foomod's source.json file.

 ## Presubmit